Course ObjectiveIf you successfully complete the course, you will:

 LiteratureAll obligatory course literature will be made available during the

 course or may be borrowed from or consulted in the university library.

-All students are expected to read the compulsory literature for each
+It is expected that all students read the compulsory literature for each

 class, as this is a pre-condition for having fruitful discussions in

 class.
 Participation in the classroom discussions will be graded.

 Target AudienceThis course is aimed at graduate students in archaeology who wish to